mehulagg/gitlab/doc/development/what_requires_downtime.md

 end
 ```

-This will take care of renaming the column, ensuring data stays in sync, copying
+This will take care of renaming the column, ensuring data stays in sync, and
-over indexes and foreign keys, etc.
+copying over indexes and foreign keys.

-If a column contains 1 or more indexes that do not contain the name of
+If a column contains one or more indexes that don't contain the name of the
-the original column, the above procedure will fail.
-In this case you will first
+original column, the previously described procedure will fail.
+In that case,
-need to rename these indexes.
+you'll first need to rename these indexes.

 ### Step 2: Add A Post-Deployment Migration